-Meet the current members of our community!
+Meet some of the current members of our community!

 I grew up in Lancaster County, Pennsylvania, where I fell in love with Rosene, my wife of 40+ years.
 After completing degrees in German and business, Rosene and I moved to Baltimore, and a year later, settled in Raleigh.
 Throughout my career in finance and IT— working first for Black & Decker and then for GlaxoSmithKline—I sustained an abiding interest in languages, focusing on German and later Spanish.